wxr5899/HVAW/README.md

-# paper2517
+# Hierarchical Visual Attribute Learning in the Wild
-The material for paper 2517
+The material for paper Hierarchical Visual Attribute Learning in the Wild